 In the district of Chikwawa, for example, one of the two districts where Breakthrough ACTION is working, 184 marriages were annulled from January 2021 to March 2022, and 104 girls were readmitted to school.
 In the district of Machinga, where Breakthrough ACTION also works, the proportion of female child marriages annulled increased steadily while the project was operating, from 58 percent in 2019 to 68 percent in 2021.

 Evidence has shown that girls under 18 are not ready to become wives and mothers and are more susceptible to domestic violence.
 Child marriages increase the risk of early pregnancy which can lead to complications during pregnancy and childbirth, and maternal mortality.
 Girls who marry early often drop out of school and miss out on life skills to become economically productive adults.

 With support from Breakthrough ACTION’s project focused on ending early, child and forced marriage, traditional leaders hope to contribute to efforts to end this harmful practice.
-The Breakthrough ACTION project works with communities to learn the risks of early marriage and change the social norms that promote this practice.
+In Malawi, Breakthrough ACTION and its partners, Girls Empowerment Network, Creative Center for Community Mobilization and Save the Children, work with communities to learn the risks of early marriage and change the social norms that promote this practice.
 Traditional leaders especially are in positions of influence, and community members rely on their guidance.